Pole Barns Verses Red Iron Steel

-Reader IAN in RIDGWAY writes:
+Reader PAUL in GEORGETOWN writes:

 Nice to see jurisdictions enforcing IECC (International Energy Conservation Code) requirements, as it will result in more energy efficient structures.
 In Ouray County, you are in Climate Zone 6B.
 This requires ceiling R-49, wood frame walls of R-20 plus R-5 (or R-13 plus R-10) where second value is continuous insulation and slab edges to have R-10 four feet deep.